skafandri/neat-software-design-with-symfony/neat-software-design-with-symfony.md

 So my advice is learn about your domain and practice.
 Nothing beats experience here.

 There is a mistake I noticed beginner programmers make often.
-They get stuck in a detail, sometime to the extent of solving the wrong problem, or solving it in very efficient way.
+They get stuck in a detail, sometime to the extent of solving the wrong problem, or solving it in very inefficient way.
 In order to make the best decisions, you should always keep the *bird view* on the code.
 I personally literally push back my chair and take a global view at the whole application frequently.
 The position has no physical impact to improve my view of the code.